mstrutt/jekyll-portfolio/app/_posts/2016-01-28-notes-from-front-end-london-january-2016.markdown

 ---
 layout: post
-title: Front-end London, January 2016
+title: Notes from Front-end London, January 2016
 preview: My notes from Front-end London's January Event - Taking Part in the IndieWeb by Calum Ryan, The Miracle of Generators by Bodil Stokke, and How to not use jQuery by Callum MacRae
 date: 2016-01-28 19:00:00
 categories: